zej97/zej97.github.io/docs/reco_sys/negative_sampling.md

 3. retrain embedding model using the newly generated hard triplets.
 4. the procedure can be iterative.

-The researchers discovered that, rather than using difficult examples, sampling between rank 101-500 led to the best model recall.
+The researchers discovered that, rather than using *hardest* examples, sampling between rank 101-500 led to the best model recall.
 While the offline stage uses the entire item set as the candidate pool, the online stage uses a set that contains the positive samples of other users in the same mini-batch.
 Note that hard negative samples are only a supplement to the easy negative samples.

 ## Are non-click impressions entirely useless?
 Todo